constantinadrian/Caterpillar_Montessori_MS_1/README.md

         2. The main points are made immediately with the Hero Image and the text.

-        3. The users has two options, click the call to action button or to scroll down to learn more about the organisation.
+        3. The users has two options, click the call to action button or to scroll down to learn more about the organization.

       - As a first-time visitor I want to be able to easily navigate through the site.

         1. The site has been designed to be fluid and never to entrap the user thus I have made the navigation bar fixed so the user can easily used when needed

-        2. At the bottom of each page there are link that could easily redirect the users to diffent pages.
+        2. At the bottom of each page there are link that could easily redirect the users to different pages.

       - As a first-time visitor I want to find testimonials from established clients.

-        1. As the users scroll down the home page immediately after the why choose us section they will find What Parrents Say section where they can read the testemonials
+        1. As the users scroll down the home page immediately after the why choose us section they will find What Parents Say section where they can read the testimonials

     II.
 Returning User Goals: